wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 When `dd` completes, remove the drive, plug it into the box you want to install Qubes on, and boot from USB.

+## Base Installation

+The installer does a pretty good job of guiding you through this process, but I'll cover it anyway.

+...